LancerLix/Linux-Kernel/README.md

 # Linux-Kernel
-This repository is about formual linux kernel coding style
+This repository is about formual linux kernel coding style.